uselesstechjunks/leetcode/docs/source/stat.rst

     \mathcal{F}=\{f_X(x;\mu,\sigma)=\frac{1}{\sigma\sqrt{2\pi}}\exp\{\frac{1}{2\sigma}(x-\mu)^2);\mu\in\mathbb{R},\sigma\in\mathbb{R}^+\}

 .. note::
+    #.
 The factors that decide the number of parameters, such as choice of function-class, is independent of the inference process and is decided separately.
 These are often called *hyper-parameters*.
+    #.
+Since there are multiple items to choose before performing inference, it is useful to clarify the sequence:
+        #.
+A metric of *goodness* os chosen first.
+        #.
+Then a model is chosen (i.e. hyperparameters).
+        #.
+Inference is performed using computation involving the samples.

 A non-parametric model for distributions can be the set of all possible cdfs.

 Types of Inference